nirsky/react-native-size-matters/README.md

 * `<size>@ms` - will apply `moderateScale` function with resize factor of 0.5 on `size`.
 * `<size>@ms<factor>` - will apply `moderateScale` function with resize factor of `factor` on size.

+ScaledSheet also supports rounding the result, simply add `r` at the end on of the annotation.

 Example:
 ```js
 import { ScaledSheet } from 'react-native-size-matters';